 The mountainous and verdant terrain surrounding Chiang Mai is criss-crossed by rivers and streams.
 The source of these waterways is in the mountains.
 On their descents down into the valley quite a number of these create gorgeous waterfalls and cascades.
 Waterfalls, namtok in Thai, in the regions around Chiang Mai are mostly located within the confines of national parks.
 The guide provided below gives a few tips on waterfalls noted for their beauty or as places to spend a few hours chilling out on hot days.

-*Note: Admission fees do change, we recommend you to check before visiting.
+Note: Entrance fees do change, we recommend you to check for the updates.

 HUAY KAEW WATERFALL